The Mining Industry Needs You

 As the world moves toward building a greener future, engineers are discovering opportunities to improve sustainability and reduce society’s impact on the environment.
 Unknown to many, addressing the needs of a more sustainable future will require us to responsibly mine more raw materials than we ever have in the past.
-The Mining Engineering program at the University of Utah prepares students to meet the unique 21st century needs of the mining industry and the world.
+The Mining Engineering program at the University of Utah will prepare you to meet the unique 21st century needs of the mining industry and the world.
 Our graduates design, operate, manage, and reclaim mines and mining facilities in a profitable, safe, and environmentally responsible manner.
 As a Mining Engineer, your career can be part of the solution, addressing the future resource demands of our world.

 Pam Hofmann is the Administrative Manager and Undergraduate Academic Advisor.
 If you need a permission code, please fill out this request form.
 You may schedule an appointment with her online through Cranium Café by clicking on the link below.
 Alternatively, you may call her at 801-585-5176 between the hours of 8AM - 5PM MST or e-mail her anytime at firstname.lastname@example.org

 Mining Engineers work in mining and mineral extraction facilities.
 Their work may be office-based, on site, or a combination of both.
 They are in charge of coordinating and supervising the many activities associated with the digging, extraction, and transportation of materials out of a mine- all the while being mindful of worker’s health and safety.
 Additionally, Mining Engineers also need to be environmentally aware, finding ways to reduce the negative impact their activities have on nature.